Chromosomal inversion

 Inversions usually do not cause any abnormalities in carriers, as long as the rearrangement is balanced, with no extra or missing DNA.
 However, in individuals which are heterozygous for an inversion, there is an increased production of abnormal chromatids (this occurs when crossing-over occurs within the span of the inversion).
 This leads to lowered fertility, due to production of unbalanced gametes.
 Inversions do not involve either loss or gain of genetic information; they simply rearrange the linear DNA sequence.

 Detection

 Cytogenetic techniques may be able to detect inversions, or inversions may be inferred from genetic analysis.
+Some of the techniques that are used to detect inversions are: Karyotype Analysis, G banding, Fluorescence in situ hybridization.
 Nevertheless, in most species, small inversions go undetected.
 More recently, comparative genomics has been used to detect chromosomal inversions, by mapping the genome.
 Population genomics may also be used to detect inversions, using areas of high linkage disequilibrium as indicators for possible inversion sites.
+Linkage disequilibrium refers to the non-random association of alleles at different genetic loci.
+When alleles combinations occur more frequently than expected under random assortment, the loci are said to be in linkage disequilibrium.
+In regions containing chromosomal inversions, suppressed recombination can result in linkage disequilibrium.
 Human families that may be carriers of inversions may be offered genetic counseling and genetic testing.